Ready to Scrap That Caravan in Bracknell? Here's What You Actually Need to Know

 How much does it cost to scrap a caravan in Bracknell?

 Touring caravans cost between £200 and £1,200 depending on age, condition, and access.
-Caravans in good condition from around 2000 onwards may qualify for free collection or a small cash offer.
+Caravans in good condition from around 2000 onwards are usually faster to collect, but the service is always priced.
 Older or badly damaged units incur a charge.
-Static caravans start from £1,700 because the removal process is considerably more involved.
+Static caravans start from £1,800 because the removal process is considerably more involved.

 Will the council tip at Longshot Lane take my caravan?